Andrehatlo/andrehatlo.github.io/_pages/about.md

 ## On a personal note:

-I'm a 27 year old man which loves a good laugh and haveing a good time.
+I'm a 27 year old man who both loves a good laugh and having a good time, and values the sound of silence and alone time.

 At the moment I live in Drammen Norway, with my best friend and partner Hilde.